dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`STAT_ANALYSIS_JOB_ARGS` instead.

    STAT_ANALYSIS_JOB_ARGS
      Specify stat_analysis job arguments to run.
-The job arguments that are to be run with the coresponding :term:`STAT_ANALYSIS_JOB_NAME`.
+The job arguments that are to be run with the corresponding :term:`STAT_ANALYSIS_JOB_NAME`.
 If using -dump_row, use -dump_row [dump_row_filename].
 If using -out_stat, -out_stat [out_stat_filename].
 For more information on these job arguments, please see the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_.

      | *Used by:*  StatAnalysis
      | *Family:*  [config]